MemelyPepeartly/handy-dandy/README.md

 3. The OpenAI client is available to other macros as `game.handyDandy.openai` if configured.

+## Developer Helpers

+GMs and users with developer mode enabled gain access to a dedicated `game.handyDandy.dev` namespace with helper methods for local testing:

+- `generateAction(input, options?)` – runs the full generation pipeline using the active GPT client and logs the prompt input and resulting payload to the browser console.
+- `validate(type, payload, options?)` – validates or repairs a payload via the standard Ensure Valid flow.
+The helper logs the payload and validation summary, and honours options such as `maxAttempts` or `useGPT` when you need to disable automatic repairs.
+- `importAction(json, options?)` – performs the same sanity checks and import routine used by the UI, reporting results in the console.

+All helpers write structured output to the developer console using collapsed console groups.
+Access is restricted to the GM or when a developer module/flag is active; otherwise the helpers emit a warning and throw an error.

 ## Compatibility

 The module targets Foundry **V12** and is tested with the **pf2e** system.
 The